OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 ### Our homepage has a new look

-Though we're still making tweaks and there's more to come, [Octopus.com](https://octopus.com) has a fresh new look!
+Though we're still making tweaks and there's more to come, [Octopus.com](https://octopus.com) has been updated.

 Not only does it look great (if we say so ourselves), it better explains the problems Octopus Deploy solves and how it helps you deliver software faster.